Skip to main content

 , by Lynita, Ependymoma Survivor

-Lynita is a rare spine cancer survivor who uses a scooter to help her since she has difficulty walking.
+Lynita is a spine cancer survivor, who uses a scooter to help her because she has difficulty walking.

 Credit: NCI-CONNECT

 Lynita has lived with ependymoma for 17 years.
-She shares how she has endured multiple surgeries, radiation, and drug treatments, including an immunotherapy clinical trial, and has adjusted her life to live fully and joyfully with physical limitations.
+She shares how she endured multiple surgeries, radiation, and drug treatments—and has adjusted her life to live fully and joyfully with physical limitations.

-I was age 41 in January 2005 and had always had “back trouble”.
+I was 41 years old in January 2005 and had always had “back trouble.”
 For months leading to my diagnosis, the pain had gotten progressively worse until one morning it reached an excruciating crescendo.
-Unable to sit, stand, walk or lie down, I asked my best friend, Bev, to call her chiropractor.
+Unable to sit, stand, walk, or lie down, I asked my best friend, Bev, to call her chiropractor.
 She dialed 911.

-At the ER, X-rays confirmed no skeletal issue.
+At the emergency room, X-rays confirmed no skeletal issue.
 Muscle relaxers were prescribed.
-Waiting for the car, my left leg gave out and I was admitted.
-An MRI revealed a tumor at the base of my spinal cord.
+Waiting for the car, my left leg gave out and I was admitted to the hospital.
+A magnetic resonance imaging (MRI) scan revealed a tumor at the base of my spinal cord.

 Six weeks of radiation followed.
-I had three monthly MRIs and when the tumor hadn’t grown, I had imaging every other month.
+I had three monthly MRIs.
+When the tumor hadn’t grown, I had imaging every other month.
 Time between MRIs extended as the tumor continued to be stable.
-I’ve only once achieved 12 months between MRIs in 17 years.
+I’ve achieved 12 months between MRIs only once in 17 years.

 Following radiation, I was prescribed 18 months of chemotherapy to be taken every three weeks.
-Side effects weren’t pleasant.
-Nausea, constipation, diarrhea, exhaustion, and still, the tumor grew.
+The side effects weren’t pleasant.
+Nausea, constipation, diarrhea, exhaustion—and still, the tumor grew.

 A second surgery in 2012 and a third in 2015 followed.
 I gradually lost sensation in my feet and legs.
 Strength, balance, and bladder control failed.
 I needed a cane, then a walker, then an electric scooter.

-In 2018, I entered a clinical trial for BXQ-350 at the University of Cincinnati hospital.
+In 2018, I entered a clinical trial for the drug BXQ-350 at the University of Cincinnati.
 The tumor grew anyway.
 Steroids were prescribed and medical marijuana was recommended for pain.
-As a Manager for Background and Drug Screening, I knew I couldn’t use marijuana and keep working.
+As a manager for background and drug screening at my job, I knew I couldn’t use marijuana and still keep working.
 I gritted my teeth and kept my insurance.
 This was my lowest point.
 I was physically, mentally, and spiritually drained.

-Self-advocating, I researched, documenting my symptoms and peppered my medical team with questions.
+To self-advocate, I researched, documented my symptoms, and peppered my medical team with questions.
 I wasn’t going down without a fight.
-My neuro-oncologist met with Mark Gilbert, M.D., at NCI’s Center for Cancer Research (CCR) Neuro-Oncology Branch (NOB), who was leading a focused study on ependymoma.
-I met neuro-oncologist Marta Penas-Prado, M.D., at NOB, CCR, NCI, who prescribed chemotherapy.
+My neuro-oncologist met with Mark Gilbert, M.D., at the NCI Center for Cancer Research's Neuro-Oncology Branch (NOB), who was leading a focused study on ependymoma.
+I also met NOB Neuro-Oncologist Marta Penas-Prado, M.D., who prescribed chemotherapy.

-Side effects were worse this time and, though the risk of paralysis was high, a fourth surgery followed.
-Neurosurgeon John Heiss, M.D., at NIH, performed the eight-hour resection in 2019, removing bone for better access then grafting tissue as multiple incisions had left little to sew back together.
+The side effects were worse this time, and—though the risk of paralysis was high—a fourth surgery followed.
+Neurosurgeon John Heiss, M.D., at NIH, performed the eight-hour resection in 2019, removing bone for better access and then grafting tissue, as multiple incisions had left little to sew back together.
 I lay flat for 48 hours after surgery to allow the graft to adhere.

 You never know how strong you can be until it’s the only choice you have.
 My faith sustains me.